jeshuaerickson/holidayhack2020/README.md

 Lessons Learned |
 -------------- |
-Learned critical concepts and practical application when it comes to ARP and DNS spoofing.
-Learned setup for a Linux binary trojan.
-I had done none of these things before Holiday Hack 2020.
+Learned critical concepts and practical application when it comes to ARP and DNS spoofing. |
+Learned setup for a Linux binary trojan. |
 Getting that binary to do a callback and give me a shell was aweXome! |

 # Objective 10: Defeat Fingerprint Sensor